CamCode9/cars-back-end-test/README.md

 - npm test

 The 'production' version of the test is currently hosted [here](https://cars-be-test.herokuapp.com/) on Heroku.
+The index screen displays all available endpoints.